dcoy/dcoy/content/post/get-started-with-hugo-and-aws-part-1.md

 I chose option #2 as I want to get started quickly, and updates to the theme did not concern me.
 My intention is to create a new theme all together, but that's later down the line.
 I may end up replacing this with option #1 in the future.
 For now, here's how I did this.
 You will be executing three commands, so let's break down what will be run.

 The first command to execute will create the `.gitignore` file and ensure you don't track the `public/` directory, along with all of its contents.
-By default, Hugo generates the `public/` directory to server its statis assets, but you don't need to commit those to version control.
+By default, Hugo generates the `public/` directory to server its static assets, but you don't need to commit those to version control.

 ```
 echo -e "#Don't track public directory\npublic/**" >> .gitignore